Le Frecce

 Le Frecce is the high-speed rail train category operated by Trenitalia in Italy under overall three brand names.

 History

 In 1997, a new category, "Eurostar", was introduced as the brand name of the high-speed trains run by Trenitalia in Italy.
 Since 2006, trains started to be operated and promoted under further sub-brands and less and less sold under the name "Eurostar".

 In June 2012, the category Eurostar was officially divided into various subcategories indicating various high-speed services.
-The new categories created were Frecciarossa (literally, Red Arrow) for the fastest trains, Frecciargento (literally, Silver Arrow) for the next category of trains and finally Frecciabianca (literally, White Arrow).
-Since all these three train categories are named as "Freccia" (literally, Arrow), the high-speed trains operated by Trenitalia are named "Le Frecce", on a par with TGV in France, ICE in Germany and AVE in Spain.
+The new categories created were Frecciarossa (Red Arrow) for the fastest trains, Frecciargento (Silver Arrow) for the next category of trains and finally Frecciabianca (White Arrow).
+Since all these three train categories are named as "Freccia" (Arrow), the high-speed trains operated by Trenitalia are named "Le Frecce", on a par with TGV in France, ICE in Germany and AVE in Spain.